 TD Home Insurance

 If you have specific needs, TD Home Insurance offers additional enhanced home coverage and optional add-ons such as personal valuables and identity theft.
 That means you can get coverage for parents living in nursing homes, extra coverage to pay for eco-friendly repairs following a covered loss, and coverage for high-value items like jewellery, wine, and art.
-If you bundle your home and car insurance, you’ll get access to free advice from their network of home contractors.

-Types of Coverage
+Types of coverage

 Insurance isn’t one-size-fits-all and the best home insurance company for you depends on your needs and lifestyle.
 Typically, there are five different categories available in Canada: